Slicer/apidocs.slicer.org/README.md

 ### Squash *gh-pages*

-*This is useful to debug the workflow without having to wait.*
+To trigger the squash workflow programmatically, run the following command:

 ```
 GITHUB_TOKEN=<YOUR_GITHUB_TOKEN> ./trigger-workflow-squash.sh